What is the Melanie Klein Trust?

-The Trust has produced or supported in conjunction with different publishers a number of books for which it holds the copyright: the two volumes of Melanie Klein Today edited by Elizabeth Spillius, The Oedipus Complex Today by Ronald Britton, Michael Feldman, Edna O’Shaughnessy and The Inner World and Joan Riviere edited by Athol Hughes.
+The Trust has produced or supported in conjunction with different publishers a number of books for which it holds the copyright: the two volumes of Melanie Klein Today, edited by Elizabeth Spillius, The Oedipus Complex Today by Ronald Britton, Michael Feldman and Edna O’Shaughnessy, and The Inner World and Joan Riviere edited by Athol Hughes.
 There are translated editions of many other books sponsored by the Trust.

 Melanie Klein left her papers to the Trust in her will.
-This became the Trust’s Melanie Klein Archives.
-Since her death the Trustees have done some research and have added to the original collection and will continue to do so.
-For technical reasons connected with preservation and organisation of the material, the Archive has been put into the care of the Wellcome Trust but copyright and right of access remains with the Melanie Klein Trust.
-Elizabeth Spillius has been made Honorary Archivist by the Trust and she has embarked on a major study of its contents.
-Access is granted to all bona fide researchers.
+This became the Trust’s Melanie Klein Archive.
+Since her death, the Trustees have done some research and added to the original collection, and will continue to do so.
+For technical reasons connected with preservation and organisation of the material, the Archive was put into the care of the Wellcome Trust’s library, but copyright and right of access remain with the Melanie Klein Trust.

 The Trust is managed by the Trustees, who at present are: